Amr Zaki: From ‘better than Messi’ to worse than Mido and then obscurity

-Back in 2008, Egyptian striker Amr Zaki scored 10 goals in 16 games for Wigan Athletic, prompting rumours of a move to Real Madrid.
+In 2008, Egyptian striker Amr Zaki scored 10 goals in 16 games for Wigan Athletic, was labelled “better than Messi” and was linked with Real Madrid.
 Things didn’t quite work out.

 Steve Bruce has a hard time with strikers.